As we’re crossing the car park, Wayne’s on the phone to Tina.

 I imagine the icy laughter at the other end of the phone.

 ‘I mean it,’ Wayne says.
 ‘We’ve got the money.
 It’s here.
 It’s yours – and don’t pretend you don’t need it to get away from Mackie.
 You’re in no position to waste time playing games.
 I want to speak to Tina or there’s no deal.’

 Only then do I see pain and desperation on Wayne’s face and I know it’s mirrored on mine.
-Mrs Oldfield leans forward as if to catch the sound of her daughter’s voice like something precious spilling through her hands.
+Mrs Oldfield leans forward, as if to catch the sound of her daughter’s voice.
+It’s like something precious spilling through her hands.

 ‘Tina,’ she murmurs, ‘Oh Tina.’